Types of Gradient In Railway

 The permissible gradient usually provided in a railway track is called the ruling gradient.
-Itis the maximum gradient allowed on the particular track section.
-Ruling gradient mainly depends upon the power of the locomotive.
+It is the maximum gradient allowed on the particular track section.
+The ruling gradient mainly depends upon the power of the locomotive.

 Generally, with one locomotive train, the following ruling gradients are adopted in India.